A Dog's Purpose (film): Plot

 In the 1950s, a feral puppy wonders about life's true purpose.
 Weeks later, he is caught by dog catchers, taken to the pound, and euthanized.

 The dog is reborn as a Red Retriever in 1961.
 Leaving his cage at a puppy mill, he is taken by two garbage men who plan to sell him.
-Left locked inside their pick-up truck, he begins to die of heatstroke, but is rescued by a mother and her eight-year-old son Ethan Montgomery.
+Left locked inside their pick-up truck, he begins to die of heatstroke, but is rescued by an eight-year-old boy named Ethan Montgomery and his mother Elizabeth.
 They break the truck's window and bring him home, naming him Bailey.
-Bailey and Ethan bond quickly, especially over the summer at Ethan's grandparents' farm, and Bailey decides Ethan alone is his purpose.
+After his father Jim reluctantly allows him to keep the dog, Ethan bonds with Bailey quickly, especially over the summer at the farm of Ethan's grandparents Fran and Bill, and Bailey decides Ethan alone is his purpose.

-Years pass, and after several attempts at advancing in his job fail, Ethan's father has become an alcoholic.
+Years pass, and after several attempts at advancing in his job fail, Jim has become an alcoholic.
 In 1969, Ethan meets Hannah at a fair with Bailey, and they soon begin dating.
 They spend their summer together through senior year.
 They plan to go to the same college, Ethan getting a football scholarship and Hannah with an academic one.
-At home one night, Ethan's drunken father becomes abusive towards his mother and him.
+At home one night, a drunken Jim becomes abusive towards Ethan and Elizabeth.
 Ethan orders him to leave and never return, which he does.

 Later in 1971 at a football game watched by scouts, Ethan is offered a full scholarship to Michigan State.
 That night, his vindictive classmate Todd throws a lit firecracker into Ethan's house, causing a house fire.
 Bailey alerts Ethan, who saves his mother out through an upstairs window.
 Ethan lowers her, then Bailey.
 However, he loses his rope and has to jump, fracturing his leg.
 Bailey attacks Todd, who is arrested by the police when firecrackers fall out of his pocket.
 With his athletic scholarship canceled, Ethan has to go to an agricultural school, where he will learn to take over the farm.
-Depressed, Ethan breaks up with Hannah before leaving for college, while Bailey stays with Ethan's grandparents.
+Depressed, Ethan breaks up with Hannah before leaving for college, while Bailey stays with Fran and Bill.
 Bailey ages and Ethan comes to say goodbye as he dies.